Investor Alleges Kenan Bell Failed to Inform Client About Account Activity, Tax Information

 Brokers are required to consider factors like capital gains tax before they recommend securities transactions.
 Tax consequences can make a transaction unsuitable and therefore in violation of FINRA Rule 2111.

 - Series 63 – Uniform Securities Agent State Law Examination

 - Series 6 – Investment Company Products/Variable Contracts Representative Examination

 Kenan Bell is a registered broker in 13 states.

 He has also worked for Foreside Fund Services (CRD#:46106) and Unified Financial Securities (CRD#:7868).

 Kurta Law Can Help

-If you worked with Kenan Bell and you have concerns about your investments, please contact us today at 877-600-0098 or email@example.com for a free consultation.
+If you have worked with Kenan Bell and have concerns about your investments, don’t hesitate to contact us today at 877-600-0098 or email@example.com for a free consultation.

 For nearly 20 years, Kurta Law has advocated for investors to recover their investment losses from brokers and brokerage firms.
 Kurta Law is a nationally recognized law firm that exclusively represents investors against brokers and brokerage firms on a contingency basis.
 The firm only earns a fee if our securities attorneys recover money on your behalf.